umdfiresa2023/fire-summit-crime-patrol/README.md

 below.

 Then we visualized the violent and property crimes by neighborhood shown on the graphs below.
-The graphs represent the crime levels of the different types of crime, sorted by neighborhood.
+The graphs represent the accumalated crime levels of the different types of crime, sorted by neighborhood.
+The data was collected over the span of 9 years, from 2014-2022.

 ![](README_files/figure-commonmark/unnamed-chunk-2-1.png)